the-company-tcus/docs/blog/2022-11-08-integrate-docusaurus-with-windicss-and-mantine.md

 :::note

-We will use default Mantine `dark` color, instead of WindiCSS `dark` color for better contrast.
+We will use the default Mantine `dark` color, instead of WindiCSS `dark` color for better contrast.
 Moreover, we will set `primaryShade` to `7`.

 :::